stevendaye/adventure-capitalist/README.md

 ## Trade-offs
 Although all features have been delivered.
 There are some things that need to be notified.
-Priority was set to give the best experience possible to the users.
-So after completing the above features, we endeavoured to help the user understand and play with fun the game by adding a _**help**_ page, a fun _**mini-tutorial**_ on how to get started with the game through some illustrations and a _**loading bar**_ to help the user know that he clicked the business and that the capital he gained was loading.
+Priority was set to give the best experience possible to users.
+So after completing the above features, we endeavoured to help the user understand and play with fun the game by adding a _**help**_ page, a fun _**mini-tutorial**_ on how to get started with the game through illustrations and a _**loading bar**_ to help the user know that he clicked a business and that the capital he gained was loading.
 So, while putting focus on these, we couldn't have the time to format the time of each business properly.
-So beside each business type, instead of the format `00:00:03` for example, it was displayed `0:0:3`.
-Also we could not properly format the capital to display for example `25.127 Billion` instead of `25,127,345,789`.
+So beside each business type, instead of the proper format `00:00:03` for example, it was displayed `0:0:3`.
+Neither could we properly format the capital to display for example `25.127 Billion` instead of `25,127,345,789`.

-On the other hand, the sim-game has been tested successfully on all browsers except Safari.
+On the other hand, the sim-game has been tested successfully on all major browsers except for Safari.
 However, there is an unwanted behaviour with Firefox when displaying the list of Managers and Upgrades.
 Because the scroll bar was hidden for design sake, but still allow scrolling, Firefox seems to not show all the list of Managers and Upgrades but leaves out each of the last two.
 While trying to solve this, other browsers were affected.
-Since it is the only browser that behaves like this, we prefered to concentrate our effort on making things work seamlessly on all other browsers.
+Since it is the only browser that behaves like this, we prefered to concentrate our effort on making things work seamlessly on all other major browsers.

 ## What May Have Been Done If Given Additional Time On The Project
 If given additional time on the project, we would start by fixing the above time and capital format.
 Apart from this, there are things we would like to do differently but also add.
 They are:

- - _**Change the databse to MySQL**_: Using SQLite3 is fine and very portable.
-But it cannot really be used at scale, as it has several limits.
-As said above, SQLite3 was used for time and financial constraints.
-Maybe using MongoDB is jsut fine too but MySQL would be a great start to scale our sim-game database to the bigger audience.

  - _**Deploy the application on DigiatOcean(DO)**_: We would have prefered to deploy the sim-game on DO.
 This is a great Cloud Hosting Platform which will give us the tools needed to esily scale our game.
 So, buying a domain name and setting SSL Security to encrypt the link between the client and the server will be a great start to give our sim game an official look that can be trusted by the audience.

- - _**Use TypeScript instead of JavaScript/ES6**_: It was really interesting using ES6+.
+ - _**Use of TypeScript instead of JavaScript/ES6**_: It was really interesting using ES6+.
 But it has its limits.
-For the reason that JavaScript is not a typed language, it can be tricky to use it on very large projects.
+For the reason that JavaScript is not a typed language, it can be buggy to use it on very large projects.
 Moreover, we were using _**PropTypes**_ in React to check the type of data we are expecting.
 Still, it does not really help since it does not enforce the type of data we want but makes it pass with just a warning in case it sees a different type.
 Meanwhile, Using *TypeScript* would have made things much safer, giving us the ability to laverage its features to build a product that scales better.

  - _**Dokerize the sim-game**_:  Using Docker in our sim-game would make it more robust and secured.
 For games that must be used by a very large audience, we must think in terms of scalability and security.
 With Docker, instead of having two mocroservices, we would rather have 2 networks with 4 microservices.
 The *AuthNet* that handles 1 microservice running the **User-Auth-Service** and 1 microservice running its database, and the *FrontNet* that handles 1 microservice running the **Gameplay Service(backend)** and 1 microservice running its database.
 For the two databases, we will be using MySQL Docker Images.
 As for the 2 networks, they will be comminicating through a Docker Bridge Network, all secured.